 Our Selection

 Herbaceous perennials are the ideal artistic plant medium for use in naturalistic planting design.
 They are quick to mature and diverse and dynamic in character.
 Most importantly, unlike shrubs and trees, they are relatively easy to move around and arrange as one inevitably does to fine-tune a design idea.
 We believe we grow one of the most unique selections of plants available in the state, and attribute this to our passion, perspective, influences, and the fact we grow, seek, and select several of our own named cultivars.
 Independent and free, we experiment as we see fit.
-Perhaps our plant selection may be as easily identified by what we don’t grow, a portion of which are such popular plants most nurseries would consider it economically impossible not to carry them.
+Perhaps our plant selection may be as easily identified by what we don’t grow, a portion of which are such popular plants most nurseries would consider it economically impossible not to carry.
 Though it may be our loss, we rest assured these plants will be found elsewhere so the customer will not be let down.
 We believe less is more, and the number of plants we grow reflects this as we have a comparatively small inventory of just over 200 varieties.
-Yet those plants we do grow are heavily scrutinized for their usefulness, and in our opinion, represent the best of the best available for creating low-maintenance naturalistic gardens here in Maine.
+Yet those plants we do grow are heavily scrutinized for their usefulness, based on our experience growing and using them, and in our opinion, represent the best of the best available for creating low-maintenance naturalistic gardens here in Maine.
 In this way, we have done much of the vetting for the customer and can assure them of the suitability of each plant.
 Furthermore, as designers, we stress creativity in the combination and placement of plants not just the sheer abundance of variety/novelty per garden area.

 Plant Production

 Potting soil is made on-site and all plants are potted anew each spring.
 Due to the nature of our operation, we are particularly susceptible to variations in weather and strive to have most of our plants available by June 1.
-Some of these will have had plenty of time to root, others not.
-Flowering tends to be seasonally correct (not forced) and our sales area provides a seasonal cross-section of flowering succession month by month as it occurs here in the state of Maine.
+Some will have had plenty of time to root, others not.
+Flowering tends to be seasonally correct (not forced) and our sales area provides a seasonal cross-section of flowering succession month by month as it occurs here in Maine.
 Of course, we recommend buying plants that have not been shipped from hothouses from the south, (and which are over-fertilized, possibly sprayed with pesticides, etc.) but from local nurseries that maintain their stock.
 Locally grown plants are more likely to survive our local climate and growing practices can be personally consulted.
 Our stock is not organic due to our minimum use of a slow-release pelletized fertilizer, yet we do not use any pesticides whatsoever.
 Furthermore, our lack of shipping and ubiquitous hothouses (one small unheated) keeps our carbon footprint very low.
 All of our spent potting soil is used to improve the tilth of the various gardens around the property.
 Please return any (and only) pots you may have purchased from us for reuse by the nursery.
-It is our goal to remain as sustainable and efficient an operation as possible, which means doing as much as possible with as little.
+Our goal is to remain as sustainable and efficient an operation as possible, which means doing as much as possible with as little.

 Invasive vs. Strong-growing